Open Data Hub logo

 1. In the File Browser in the left sidebar of the JupyterLab interface, click Upload Files (Upload Files).

-2. Locate and select the notebook file and click Open.
+2. Locate and select the notebook file and then click Open.

 The file is displayed in the File Browser.